Attorney: Heather Mack to plead guilty to mother’s murder

 CHICAGO (AP) — A Chicago woman facing federal conspiracy charges in the 2014 killing of her mother during a luxury vacation in Bali plans to plead guilty, her attorney said Thursday.

 The details of any plea agreement or potential penalties under discussion by Heather Mack and U.S. prosecutors remain unclear.
-Her attorney, Michael Leonard, said Mack’s defense has been in negotiations with federal prosecutors “over the last several weeks” ahead of her trial set to begin Aug.
+Her attorney, Michael Leonard, joined NewsNation’s “Banfield” exclusively Friday and confirmed Mack’s defense has been in negotiations with federal prosecutors over the last several weeks ahead of her trial set to begin Aug.
 1.

 “We anticipate that the parties will be in a position to enter a written plea agreement, and proceed with a change of plea hearing on June 15,” Leonard said in an email.